ugonnaagwu/practicechangeremote/Stretch topics/Deploying_and_Hosting.md

 ## Practice: Deploy your React App to Azure (30 minutes)

-Using the steps above and help from the coaches instructors deploy either a newly created React app or an existin app to Azure Web Service.
+Using the steps above and help from the coaches instructors deploy either a newly created React app or an existing app to Azure Web Service.